Young women are often poorly informed about the impact of age on fertility and there is hardly anything new about that.

 As soon as they exit their teen years, I would pay them to have at least 20 eggs frozen.

 And if they reach the age of 35 and still have no children and no relationship, I would pay them to freeze a few embryos and also explain to them the difference between freezing eggs and freezing embryos.
 That is, I would support my 35 plus daughter to select a sperm donor – either their own partner or any suitable one from the catalogue in the fertility clinic, and freeze 5–10 embryos with them, just in case.

 Women’s bodies are made to sustain pregnancy later in life; however, the main limiting factor for women becoming mothers at an advanced age is their eggs, which begin to deteriorate fairly early in life.
-This we really need to make young generations aware of.
+The way I see it, this we really need to make young women aware of.